-Customer Service: Does Our Experience Dull Our Empathy?
+Does Knowledge & Experience Dull Our Empathy? |#leadership #custserv

-by Kate Nasser | 8 Comments »
+by Kate Nasser | 9 Comments »

-Former customer service agents and tech support reps often have empathy for customer service and technical support teams.
+Former customer service agents and tech support reps often have empathy for current customer service and technical support teams.
 They remember the pressure and are considerate.
+It begs the question: Why do many customer service and tech support agents lack empathy for customers?
+Do they forget what it feels like to be a customer?

-Or Does Experience Dull Empathy?
+Or Does Knowledge & Experience Dull Empathy?

-- Emotions of needing help
+- Emotions when needing help

 - Fear of not knowing